Streaming Submodular Maximization under Matroid Constraints: Introduction

-\begin{restatable}{theorem}{thmMainSingleMatMon} There is a single-pass semi-streaming algorithm for maximizing a non-negative monotone submodular function subject to a matroid constraint of rank $k$ (any solution has cardinality at most $k$) that stores $O(k)$ elements, requires $\widetilde{O}(k)$ additional memory, and achieves an approximation guarantee of $0.3178$. \end{restatable} This improves upon the previous best approximation guarantee of $1/4 = 0.25$~\cite{chakrabarti2015submodular}.
-Moreover, the techniques are versatile and also yields a single-pass streaming algorithm with an improved approximation guarantee for non-monotone functions (improving from $0.1715$~\cite{feldman2018do} to $0.1921$).
+\newtoggle{defineRankInTheorems}\toggletrue{defineRankInTheorems} \begin{restatable}{theorem}{thmMainSingleMatMon} There is a single-pass semi-streaming algorithm for maximizing a non-negative monotone submodular function subject to a matroid constraint of rank $k$ \iftoggle{defineRankInTheorems}{(any solution has cardinality at most $k$) }{}that stores $O(k)$ elements, requires $\widetilde{O}(k)$ additional memory, and achieves an approximation guarantee of $0.3178$. \end{restatable} The last theorem improves upon the previous best approximation guarantee of $1/4 = 0.25$~\cite{chakrabarti2015submodular}.
+Moreover, the techniques are versatile and also yield a single-pass streaming algorithm with an improved approximation guarantee for non-monotone functions (improving from $0.1715$~\cite{feldman2018do} to $0.1921$).

-Our next result obtains a tight multi-pass guarantee of $1-1/e - \varepsilon$, improving upon the previously best guarantee of $1/2 -\varepsilon$~\cite{HuangTW20}. \begin{restatable}{theorem}{thmMultipass} For every constant $\varepsilon >0$, there is a multi-pass semi-streaming algorithm for maximizing a non-negative monotone submodular function subject to a matroid constraint of rank $k$ (any solution has cardinality at most $k$) that stores $O(k/\varepsilon^3)$ elements, makes $O(1/\varepsilon^3)$ many passes, and achieves an approximation guarantee of $1-1/e -\varepsilon$. \end{restatable} The result is tight (up to the exact dependency on $\varepsilon$) in the following strong sense: any streaming algorithm with a better approximation guarantee than $1/2$ must make more than one pass~\cite{feldman_2020_one-way}, and any algorithm with a better guarantee than $(1-1/e)$ must make linearly (in the length of the stream) many passes~\cite{mcgregor2019better}.
+Our next result is a tight multi-pass guarantee of $1-1/e - \varepsilon$, improving upon the previously best guarantee of $1/2 -\varepsilon$~\cite{HuangTW20}. \begin{restatable}{theorem}{thmMultipass} For every constant $\varepsilon >0$, there is a multi-pass semi-streaming algorithm for maximizing a non-negative monotone submodular function subject to a matroid constraint of rank $k$\iftoggle{defineRankInTheorems}{ (any solution has cardinality at most $k$)}{} that stores $O(k/\varepsilon)$ elements, makes $O(1/\varepsilon^3)$ many passes, and achieves an approximation guarantee of $1-1/e -\varepsilon$. \end{restatable} The result is tight (up to the exact dependency on $\varepsilon$) in the following strong sense: any streaming algorithm with a better approximation guarantee than $1/2$ must make more than one pass~\cite{feldman_2020_one-way}, and any algorithm with a better guarantee than $1-1/e$ must make linearly (in the length of the stream) many passes~\cite{mcgregor2019better} (see \cref{ssc:lower_bound_multipass} for more detail).

-\cref{thm:mainSingleMatMon} gives an improved approximation guarantee for single-pass streaming algorithms, but does not reach all the way to recover the guarantee $1/2$ known for the cardinality case.
-It is thus natural to wonder whether we can obtain stronger impossibility results for the problem with a matroid constraint.
-The most common way for proving such lower bounds is via one-way communication complexity.
-The input stream is partitioned among players, usually two named Alice and Bob, and each player can send a message to the following player of limited size (corresponding to the memory footprint of the streaming algorithm).
-We address this question by introducing a new protocol\footnote{A protocol is a set of algorithms, one for each player.} that achieves $0.505$-approximation guarantee for the two player setting.
-This rules out the existence of a $1/2$ (or better) impossibility result that is based on the two player communication complexity approach.